 If this sounds familiar, it is very likely

 You and your partner are caught in a cycle.

-Your ways of protecting yourselves are triggering each other.
-This cycle gets played out over and over maybe with different conversations or maybe with the same conversation.
+Your ways of protecting yourselves are triggering each other and playing out in your couple's communication.
+This cycle occurs over and over maybe with different conversations or maybe with the same conversation.
 Somehow, without warning, you find yourselves in it again and again.

 Many of us don’t realize this is what’s happening.
 We can’t see past our intense emotions.
 We’re preoccupied with who’s right and who’s wrong, focused on defending and justifying ourselves not realizing we are only exacerbating the disconnection and drifting further and further apart.

 First, we need to understand there are other factors at play.
 For instance, one reason we don’t just communicate our emotional needs to our partner is simply that many of us don’t know how.
 We’re not well-versed in emotions and have not developed the language and skill to name our vulnerability.
 This is another way couple's therapy can help – by developing your emotional vocabulary and teaching you how to communicate in an honest, genuine, sensitive and vulnerable way.
 This may be really uncomfortable at first, but with the support of a therapist/ally, it can get easier over time.

 And of course, the other reason we don’t just communicate our emotional needs is because many times we don’t know what those are.
 There are so many different feelings muddied together, it can be difficult to sort out all the nuanced emotions.

 Part of the work is getting to know yourself.

 what behaviors you exhibit that trigger your partner